leonidas/easiclouds-geofiles-demo/README.md

   * Compiles your files, starts watching files for changes, runs the mock API and servers static files at port 9001
 * `npm run build`
   * Builds & minifies everything
+* `npm run deploy`
+  * Deploy the demo on `staging.leonidasoy.fi`.
+  * Asks for a sudo password - this means your password on `staging`.
+  * Uses [Ansible](https://github.com/ansible/ansible).
+Installed during the first run using `pip` if you don't have it, provided that you have Python 2.7.
+  * Requires that your SSH key is setup on your own user account and the `leonidas` user account.

 ## Enable LiveReload